Books

 This modernist tale is set against the vibrant backdrop and diverse boroughs of pre-millennial Los Angeles, unfolding over four transformative years.
 At its heart is a young, successful author whose life intersects with two compelling figures: a passionate painter on the rise and a soulful poet with a dark past.
 Initially drawn to the allure of their tortured genius, she embarks on a journey that peels back the romantic veneer of the artist's struggle, plunging her into the depths of the "dark night of the soul."
 This character-driven narrative not only explores the seductive myths of artistic torment but confronts the raw truths of what it means to live and create at the edge of despair.
 Champion promises a deep dive into the complexities of inspiration, the costs of creativity, and the indomitable spirit of the human heart, which ultimately asks the question: What can be forgiven?

-A lesson in brevity.
-Tiny starbursts.
+Tiny stories from every walk of life.
+An artist whose work is stolen.
+A childhood idol whose life ends up on the street.
+Idyllic life on a Guernsey farm.
+A man haunted by a game he used to play as a child.
+From spiritual journeys to crimes of the heart.
+Pure fiction to traces of news headlines.
+Comedy.
+Tragedy.
+Adventure.
+Fantasy.
+Romance.
+Surrealism.
+From lighthearted confections to dark recesses.
 In Aleatory on the Radio, Angela uses the exacting 100-word-story form, variously known as flash fiction, postcard fiction, microfiction, drabbles, short-shorts, and bite-sized fiction, to create miniatures that manage to turn their own worlds inside out.
-And they do it in the span of what essentially amounts to a paragraph, where each word is scrutinized, and secrets are wrenched from the spaces between.
+Where each word is scrutinized, and secrets are wrenched from the spaces between.
 They illustrate the ironic and sometimes cruel nature of perspective, and that we never truly know the whole story.
-Weaving through the vista of artists, loners, lovers, losers, dreamers, those lost, those found, this collection of microstories explores a world as baffling as it is beautiful.
+Weaving through the vista of dreamers, loners, those lost, those found, lovers and losers, winners and whiners, this collection of microstories explores a world as baffling as it is beautiful.

 and Literature.